KiranH1007/rapidresponseai/README.md

 The application bundles the user's text, image, and location and sends it to the **`gemini-2.5-flash`** model.

-1.  **Role Definition:** A strict `systemInstruction` defines the AI's role as a concise, safety-first emergency assistant.
+1.  **Role Definition:** A strict `systemInstruction` defines the AI's role as a concise, safety-first emergency assistant capable of analyzing multiple emergency types (medical, fire, security, etc.).
-2.  **Structured Output:** A dedicated **`responseSchema`** is enforced, compelling the model to return the initial analysis as a clean, predictable **JSON object** (containing severity, summary, and action list).
-This is crucial for reliable data parsing and display.
+2.  **Structured Output:** A dedicated **`responseSchema`** is enforced, compelling the model to return the initial analysis as a clean, predictable **JSON object** containing:
+   - **Severity Level** - Categorized as Critical, Severe, Moderate, or Minor
+   - **Summary** - Factual assessment of the incident
+   - **Prioritized Action List** - Ordered steps for immediate response (3-5 critical actions)
+   - **Resource Type** - Intelligent determination of needed services (Hospital, Fire_Rescue, Police, Ambulance)
+   - **Nearby Resources** - Location-based emergency facility discovery via Google Maps integration
-3.  **Conversational State:** After the initial analysis, the history is used to seamlessly start a persistent chat session, allowing the user to ask contextual follow-up questions.
+3.  **Conversational State:** After the initial analysis, the history is used to seamlessly start a persistent chat session, allowing the user to ask contextual follow-up questions about the incident, response procedures, or resource availability.

 ### Cloud Run Deployment Challenges & Solutions